Abhirambvss/student-attendance-frontend-part/README.md

 ## Project Explanation

-This is a MERN stack web application made as a part of IT413 NoSQL databases.
+This is a MERN stack web application made as a part of Microsoft Future Ready Talent.

 This project will verify the attendance of the students through face verification.